whitneyburton/portfolios/students/1701-back/danny_radden/20170302-danny-radden-m1.markdown

 ## Areas of Emphasis

 Learning to code, primarily in Ruby.
+I feel that I did a good job accomplishing this goal!

 ## Self-Assessment Scores